hjr3/hjr3.github.io/content/2024-09-21-why-your-rails-like-framework-is-not-widely-used.md

 ## Auto-increment Keys Should Not Be IDs

-Ruby on Rails uses an auto-incrementing primary key for each database table.
-That was a fine default in 2003 considering [uuids were proposed in 2005](https://datatracker.ietf.org/doc/html/rfc4122), but we know better now.
+Rails-like frameworks make heavy use of [ORMs](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) and the [ActiveRecord](https://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern, which almost always means there is an auto-incrementing primary key for each database table.
+That was a fine default when Ruby on Rails was created in 2003 considering [uuids were proposed in 2005](https://datatracker.ietf.org/doc/html/rfc4122), but we know better now.
 Letting a user enumerate all the keys in a table is a bad idea.
 Even if we properly secure our API, auto-increment keys still leak information.
 Seeing `/orders/43534` tells me a lot.
 And no, starting the order id from some number greater than 1 is not a solution.

 Use a uuid.
 I am not going to argue about performance.
 [Uuids are pretty fast](https://ardentperf.com/2024/02/03/uuid-benchmark-war/), your database probably fits in RAM and if you do need to scale the database then something like a uuid affords us horizontal scaling options that are very hard to do with an auto-increment primary key.